Awards

 Approved variance from Academic Framework Regulations

 The classification awarded would be worked out using 80 credits marks awarded at level 5 and 80 credits marks awarded at level 6.
-(Approved 20/11/20) Students will not be expected to complete Future Focus.
-(Approved 20/12/19) Students cannot be given a third attempt (either an Exceptional Second Referral or Final … For more content click the Read More button below.
+(Approved 20/11/20) Students will not be allowed to progress on their programme of study if they have been judged not to have met professional standards of conduct. … For more content click the Read More button below.

 Entry Requirements